 All Scrutiny Reviews link to the Council's Corporate Plan.
 Details of which are evidenced within the final report.
-In particular, this Scrutiny Review links to corporate priority 3 - Celebrating our heritage and culture.
+In particular, this Scrutiny Review links to corporate priority 5 - Better homes for the future - helping you to have a home